 Alternative Government Programs for Low-Income Families After ACP

-With the end of the Affordable Connectivity Program (ACP), many low-income households are searching for alternative ways to access affordable internet, utilities, transportation, and essential services.
+With the Affordable Connectivity Program (ACP) no longer active, many low-income households are looking for other ways to lower the cost of internet, phone service, utilities, food, and other essentials.

-1. Lifeline Program – Discounted Internet & Phone Services
+1. Lifeline Program – Discounted Phone and Internet Service

 3. Low-Cost Internet Plans from Providers